 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-The kids are home from school for the summer, so accidents are bound to happen.
+Kids are going to be home from school for the summer, so accidents are bound to happen.
 Some injuries can be treated from home with the help of a first aid kit but some could require a visit to the emergency department.
 Make sure you are treating those bumps and bruises at home the correct way or know for sure you should be getting into the car and heading to the emergency department instead.

 Ernest Wang, MD, Emergency Medicine at NorthShore, dispels some common myths with the help of the facts: